Bhagadatta: Legend

-Before Arjuna could counter this weapon, however, Krishna intervened by standing in the charioteer's position.
-Krishna let his chest become a cushion for his powerful weapon, which turned into a garland and fell on Krishna (a weapon given to Bhagadatta by Lord Vishnu eventually returned to his incarnation).
-In the end, Bhagadatta was killed by Arjuna by shooting a deadly arrow into his chest.

-Arjuna got down from his chariot and went around the fallen Bhagadatta through Pradakshina to pay his last respects to his father's friend, one of the greatest warriors since he was too a Indra's son.
+Arjuna got down from his chariot and went around the fallen Bhagadatta in the practice of pradakshina to pay his last respects to his father's friend.

-After his death, his son, Vajradatta became the king of Pragjyotish.
+After his death, his son Vajradatta became the king of Pragjyotisha.
 Later, he was also killed by the Arjuna in a battle.
+His another son Pushpadatta was killed by Nakula as per Drona Parva.
 King Shailaya, who was Bhagadatta's grandfather, attained Indraloka because of the greatness of his penance.

-In Kalika Purana, Harshacharita, Puranas and in other epics; Naraka is said to have sons namely Bhagadatta, Mahasirsa, Madavan and Sumali.
-Vajradatta and Pushpadatta are sons of Bhagadatta.
+In Kalika Purana, Harshacharita, Puranas and in other epics, Naraka is said to have sons namely Bhagadatta, Mahasirsa, Madavan, and Sumali.
+Vajradatta and Pushpadatta are the sons of Bhagadatta.